QEST is committed to protecting and respecting your privacy.

 - From you when you give it to us directly: You may provide your details when you ask us for information or make a donation, attend our events contact us for any other reason.

-- When it is in available on social media: Depending on your settings or the privacy policies applying for social media and messaging services you use, like Facebook, Instagram or Twitter, you might give us permission to access information from those accounts or services.
+- When it is in available on social media: Depending on your settings or the privacy policies applying for social media and messaging services you use, like Facebook, Instagram, LinkedIn or Twitter, you might give us permission to access information from those accounts or services.

 How we use your information